Phil. 490:† The Evolution of Morality (Vailati)† Spring 2014

 Office: PH 2412; phone x3376

 This course presents some accounts and models of the evolution of prosociality and morality, and evaluates their success in terms of their empirical adequacy.† Supposing we could produce a satisfactory account of how evolution brought about morality, what philosophical consequences, if any, should we infer?† That morality has been debunked?† That moral relativism is correct?† That morality is innate in the same way in which universal grammar is taken to be?†

-An interesting short text on the evolution of morality written by a biologist is here.†
+An interesting, although only substantially partial, short text on the evolution of morality written by a biologist is here.†

 Week topics and readings